 Biogeochemistry of Rural to Urban Streams

-Related Publications:
+Related Publications/Presentations:

 (‡ Student author)

-‡Rossi, M. L., Kremer, P., Cravotta, C. A., Scheirer, K. E., & Goldsmith, S. T. (2022).
+‡Rossi, M. L., Kremer, P., Cravotta, C. A., Scheirer, K. E., and Goldsmith, S. T. (2022).
 Long-term impacts of impervious surface cover change and roadway deicing agent application on chloride concentrations in exurban and suburban watersheds.
 Science of the Total Environment, 851, 157933.

 ‡Cruz, Y.D., ‡Rossi, M.L., and Goldsmith, S.T., 2022, Impacts of road deicing application on sodium and chloride concentrations in Philadelphia region drinking water.
 GeoHealth, e2021GH000538.